All Pokémon starters, ranked worst to best

 Who are the best starter Pokémon?

-There are worst-designed starters in the franchise, but Tepig is at the bottom of this list for being uniquely unremarkable.
+There are worse-designed starters in the franchise, but Tepig is at the bottom of this list for being uniquely unremarkable.
 It’s a cute pig Pokémon, and that’s all you can say about it.
 It also evolves into Emboar, who sucks.

 In the grand scheme of things, Chikorita is one of the forgotten starters in the series.
 Chikorita does have one of the more fascinating designs for a starter Pokémon; there are no other Pokémon that look like Chikorita